The Military in Denmark: Small but Mighty Force Keeping the Peace

 Cold War Era Developments

-• Modernization of equipment and training
+• Modernization of military equipment and training protocols

-• Increased cooperation with other NATO members
+• Increased collaboration with fellow NATO allies

 Organization of The Danish Military